 We estimate this counterfactual by simulating a scenario where in-state monies spent on ATN are instead spent on consumer goods and savings.
 This simulates the in-state monies being returned to the taxpayers and being spent by the household sector.
 Our approach is to establish the total amount spent by in-state businesses and taxpayers on ATN, map this to the detailed industries of the MR-SAM model using national household expenditure coefficients, use the industry RPCs to estimate in-state spending, and run the in-state spending through the MR-SAM model's multiplier matrix to derive multiplier effects.
-The results of this exercise are shown as negative values in the row labeled less alternative uses of of Table 2.2, the total net impact is approximately \$6.7 million in labor income and \$133.3 thousand in non-labor income.
-This sums together to \$6.8 million in total added income and is equivalent to supporting 53 jobs.
-These impacts represent new economic activity created in the state economy solely attributable to the operations of ATN.
+The results of this exercise are shown as negative values in the row labeled less alternative uses of funds in Table 3.2.